kaihendry/dabase.com/content/blog/macos-archlinux-clipboard.md

     mod4 + v - works in google-chrome-stable on the URL bar

-And it matches the behaviour of my terminal.

-However on Archlinux I have to remember for general pasting to switch to Ctrl+v 🤦
+However on Archlinux I have to remember for general copy/pasting to switch to Ctrl+{c,v} when using a browser 🤦

 # Clipboard manager